AlexAltea/nucleus/README.md

 * __Android__: Install the [Android SDK](http://developer.android.com/sdk/index.html) and [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html#download). *TBA*.
 * __iOS__: Install [Xcode](https://developer.apple.com/xcode/). *TBA*.

-### Limitations
-* __Memory__: Nucleus emulates the PS3 user-mode environment, which uses 32-bit addresses.
-This reflects on the CPU / Memory related code, and could cause issues if you use it for other platforms, or for designing a low-level PS3 emulator.
-* __Portability__: Nucleus assumes that the host system runs on a low endian CPU, with 64-bit addresses.

 ### Disclaimer
 The goal of this project is to experiment, research, and educate on the topic of emulation of modern devices and operating systems. **It is not for enabling illegal activity**.
 All information is obtained via reverse engineering of legally purchased devices and games and information made public on the Internet.